 What is Azure?

-Microsoft Azure is a cloud-based service that allows businesses of all sizes to deploy their IT technology to the cloud, so it can be accessed from anywhere around the world.
+Microsoft Azure is a cloud-based service that allows businesses of all sizes to deploy and support their IT technology to the cloud, so it can be accessed from anywhere around the world.
 Services within Azure can be used for varying workloads, broken up into the following classifications: